Next: Loop Example, Up: while [Contents][Index]

 is never true, the expressions in the body will never be evaluated.
 The

-loop consists of choosing a mechanism such
+craft of writing a while loop consists of choosing a mechanism such

 that the true-or-false-test returns true just the number of times that you